az-digitalag/Rainman-swp/README.md

   - `05_select_data.R` selects data and saves to `models/v1/` and `models/v2/`

 - `soildata_app/`
+  - `app2.R` that creates an interactive visualization with 3 tabs
+  - The following .Rdata files were created in `scripts/03_organize.daily.Rmd`
+    - `soilTempDaily.Rdata` daily soil temperature by plot and depth
+    - `soilWaterContentDaily.Rdata` daily VWC by plot and depth
+    - `airTempDaily.Rdata` daily air temperature, RH, and VPD both inside and outside the shelters
+    - `comboDaily.Rdata` appreciation and/or irrigation (mm) in each treatment
+    - `season.Rdata` start and end dates of each water year season
+    - `soilWPWCDaily.Rdata` matched VWC and SWP data for the S1 and S4 plot in House 3

 - `source/` contains custom R functions
   - `lookup.Rdata` contains the output of `models/v2/03_create_table.R` as a lookup table for converting VWC to SWP